dragondgold/VSIX-File-Replacer/README.md

 ## File Replacer Extension for Visual Studio Builds

-This is an small Python 3 script created to be used as a pre-build event in order to be able to have different files for different build configurations.
+This is an small Visual Studio Extension created to be used as a pre-build event in order to be able to have different files for different build configurations.

 ## Usage